Finding the best training and racing shoes for a marathon is highly important. Photo: iRunFar/Eszter Horanyi

 Do super shoes really improve performance?

 Yes!
 This has been proven since super shoes first appeared at the 2016 Olympics.
-For most runners, super shoes like the Nike Alphafly 2 can help them drop their pace by a few seconds per mile, making a big difference throughout a marathon.
-Nevertheless, the more important question is whether super shoes are the best option for you — and this question may have a complicated answer.
-In short, if you already have an efficient gait, super shoes can probably help you achieve that shiny new personal best.
-On the flip side, if you have instabilities, super shoes could lead to injury.
-To learn more about super shoes and their function, check out this video from author and running expert, Jay Dicharry, MPT, SCS.
+For most runners, super shoes like the Nike Alphafly 3 can help them drop their pace by a few seconds per mile, making a big difference throughout a marathon.
+Nevertheless, the more important question is whether super shoes are the best option for you, and this question may have a complicated answer.

 How many running shoes do I need?

 The number of shoes you keep at any given time depends on personal preference, budget, and space on your shoe rack.
-On the one hand, you really only need one pair of running shoes, and there are tons of options out there that work well for everyday running, workouts, and races, and they can even hold their own on both roads and trails.
-If you opt for one pair of shoes for all your running, the best bet is to pick a style that’s comfortable, has moderate cushioning, decent grip, and proven durability.
-This guide has several options for shoes that will perform well both on race day and for everyday training, including the Topo Athletic Cyclone 2 and the New Balance FuelCell Rebel v4.
+On the one hand, you really only need one pair of running shoes, and there are tons of options out there that work well for everyday running, workouts, and races, and some shoes can even hold their own on both roads and trails.

-At the other end of the spectrum are the gear testers at iRunFar.
+At the other end of the spectrum from the people who only have one pair of shoes are the gear testers at iRunFar.
 Because we run almost every day and love to study, test, and examine the features and technology of each shoe style, many of us end up with too many shoes to count.
 There are specialized shoes for everything: plush cushioned shoes for everyday easy runs, springy and responsive workout shoes, super shoes for racing, trail shoes, waterproof shoes for snow and mud, and so on.

 How do I know when my running shoes are worn out?